 For users setting up projects to work with an existing environment, read these subsections:

-Once your project is set up to use the environment, you can execute code in your Domino Runs that connects to the cluster for Spark, HDFS, or Hive functionality.
+After your project is set up to use the environment, you can execute code in your Domino Runs that connects to the cluster for Spark, HDFS, or Hive functionality.

 To connect to your existing Hadoop cluster from Domino, you must create a Domino environment with the necessary dependencies installed.
 Some of these dependencies, including binaries and configuration files, will come directly from the cluster itself.
 Others will be external software dependencies like Java and Spark, and you will need to match the version you install in the environment to the version running on the cluster.